Solar power in Florida: Large-scale facilities

 In 2009, Florida Power & Light built the state's first solar power plant, the FPL DeSoto Next Generation Solar Energy Center.

 At the time, the 25-MW plant was the largest of its kind.

 In 2010, FPL built the world's first hybrid solar-natural gas energy center.

-The state's largest solar plant is the 75 MW FPL Martin Next Generation Solar Energy Center, in Martin County operated by Florida Power and Light.
+One of the state's largest solar plants is the 75 MW FPL Martin Next Generation Solar Energy Center, in Martin County operated by Florida Power and Light.

 It was the world's first hybrid solar-natural gas energy center and is a concentrated solar power (CSP) plant using solar thermal instead of photovoltaic technology.

-No additional CSP plants are under development in Florida, although in 2007 a 300 MW fresnel CSP plant had been planned.
+No additional CSP plants are under development in Florida, although in 2007 a 300 MW Fresnel CSP plant had been planned.

-The state's largest photovoltaic plant is the 25 MW DeSoto Next Generation Solar Energy Center, operated by Florida Power and Light, completed in 2009.
+The state's largest photovoltaic plant was the 25 MW DeSoto Next Generation Solar Energy Center, operated by Florida Power and Light, completed in 2009.
 Florida Power and Light also operates the Space Coast Next Generation Solar Energy Center, a 10 MW photovoltaic facility near the Kennedy Space Center.

 The 100 MW Sorrento Solar Farm was expected to become Florida's largest photovoltaic solar farm with 40 MW of photovoltaic capacity already under construction in Lake County.
-However the company Blue Chip Energy became insolvent and the equipment and farm site was sold at a public auction in 2013.
+However the company Blue Chip Energy became insolvent and the equipment and farm site were sold at a public auction in 2013.